tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/get-an-offer.md

 ### Headers
  See [Common Azure Cosmos DB REST request headers](common-cosmosdb-rest-request-headers.md) for headers that are used by all Cosmos DB requests.

+ When [constructing the hashed signature for the master key token](access-control-on-cosmosdb-resources.md#constructkeytoken), the **ResourceType** should be "offers".
+The **ResourceLink** should be *only* the _rid of the offer you wish to retrieve.
+The value must be lowercase.
+For example, when performing a GET on `https://querydemo.documents.azure.com/offers/uT2L`, the **ResourceLink** in the master key token should be "ut2l".

 ### Body
  None.